rhertzog/distro-tracker/docs/setup/setup.rst

 everything is actually working as expected.
 You can do this by issuing the following command from the PTS root directory::

-$ ./manage.py test core control dispatch vendor
+$ ./manage.py test core mail vendor

 Alternatively, you may run the full test suite, including Django's internal tests, by doing::